 According to a survey conducted by the Việt Nam Association of Seafood Exporters and Producers (Vasep), seafood companies have been severely impacted by the COVID-19 pandemic, particularly since the beginning of March.
 Vasep revealed that most seafood companies experienced a significant decline in orders, ranging from 35% to 50%, due to cancellations, delays, and shortages of raw materials.

 The survey further highlighted that the impact of COVID-19 was expected to worsen as the pandemic rapidly spread during the month of March.
-The export of tra fish to China have stalled since January and exports to European Union (EU) markets were also encountering difficulties in March as the bloc closed its external borders.
-Demand was also dropping as people stayed at home to prevent the spread of the virus.
+The export of tra fish to China has stalled since January, and exports to European Union (EU) markets encountered difficulties in March as the bloc closed its external borders.
+Moreover, demand declined as people stayed at home to prevent the spread of the virus.
 By mid-March, exports to the Middle East, Asia, and South Africa also started to face challenges.

 Shortages and Delays in Shrimp Exports

 Vasep reported that most seafood companies faced shortages of raw materials, with 35% to 50% of shrimp orders to the US and EU being delayed or cancelled due to low consumption demand.
 However, shrimp exports still saw a slight increase of 2.6% to $383 million, primarily driven by a 16% surge in exports to Japan.
 Meanwhile, exports to China fell by 37%, and exports to the EU declined by 15%.

 High Inventories and Declining Exports